-- Q. The dwelling you occupied during the week ending September 26th, 2020, was...? - C. Read the choices.
+- Q. The dwelling you occupied during the week ending April 30th, 2022, was...? - C. Read the choices.
 Once a 'yes' response is given, mark the corresponding number and move on to the next question. - i.
 Detached house: a dwelling that stands alone with no other accommodation directly attached to any side, on top or beneath.
 It has at least one bedroom that is separate from the living area. - ii.
 Semi-detached house: a dwelling unit sharing a common wall and common boundary with no more than one other dwelling unit, each on its own exclusive parcel.
 It has at least one bedroom that is separate from the living area. - iii.
 Duplex: two dwelling units, one above the other, side by side or in the front and behind having a common wall and being on one parcel.
 It has at least one bedroom that is separate from the living area. - iv.
-Apartment: a building which is used or intended to be used as a home or residence for more than two separate dwelling units.
-It has at least one bedroom that is separate from the living area. - v.
-Condo/townhouse: a building with two or more stories with an inside staircase to reach upper stories.
+Apartment: a single-storey dwelling in a building that is used or intended to be used as a home or residence.
+An apartment building has more than two separate dwelling units with each unit having at least one bedroom that is separate from the living area. - v.
+Condo/townhouse: a dwelling unit with two or more stories with an inside staircase to reach the upper storey or stories.
 It has at least one bedroom that is separate from the living area.